SilviaAmAm/trainingNN/dataSets/Readme.md

 This file contains on each line the full partial charge coulomb matrix (but where the diagonal elements are raised to the 2.4) already scaled and the relative energy difference between PBE and B3LYP.The energies are in Ha

-### pbe_b3lyp_Q_test_abs.csv

-Since it was noticed that when training with the datased tot-pbe-b3lyp.csv, the neural network worked better than with pbe_b3lyp_partQ.csv, I looked into what were the differences between the two datasets.
-The only one that I could find was the ordering of the samples (which is strange, because it should not make a difference).
-But just to test, I made a new data set with the same structure as pbe_b3lyp_partQ.csv, but with the ordering of tot-pbe-b3lyp.csv to see if this makes a difference to the training.
-The energies are kept absolute.The energies are in Ha

-### pbe_b3lyp_Q_test_rel.csv

-Exactly the same as the above dataset, but the energies are relative.
-The energies are in Ha.

-### X_cc.csv, Y_cc.csv, Q_cc.csv
-The configurations, the energies (in Ha) and the partial charges calculated at the unrestricted CCSD(T) level with basis set avtz/mp2fit.

-### pbe_cc_Q_abs.csv

-This contains the absolute energies (in Hartree) at the CCSD(T) level (avtz basis set) and the PBE energies (STO-3G basis set).
-The partial charges are calculated at the PBE basis set.

-### pbe_cc_Q_rel.csv

-Exactly the same as pbe_cc_Q_abs.csv except that the energies are relative instead of absolute.

-### b3lyp_cc_Q_abs.csv

-This contains the absolute energies (in Hartree) at the CCSD(T) level (avtz basis set) and the b3lyp energies (avtz basis set).
-The partial charges are calculated at the b3lyp basis set.

-### b3lyp_cc_Q_rel.csv

-Exactly the same as b3lyp_cc_Q_abs.csv except that the energies are relative instead of absolute.

 ### trim_data_coul.csv